 Whatever disappointments he may have felt over the Michigan Capitol commission, Juglaris continued to blaze new trails in Boston.
 He took particular pride in making the human nude a conspicuous presence in a city famous for its prudery.

 In 1848 Boston had been one of the stops on the national tour of Hiram Powers' famous female nude statue, The Greek Slave.
 But sculpted in white marble, which disarmed its sensuality, Powers’s statue of an enslaved Christian woman dangling a cross was also veiled in moral narrative: her nudity was an emblem of her victimhood at the hands of her rapacious, infidel Ottoman captors.
 More tacitly she served as a reminder of the recent Greek quest for independence from Ottoman Turkish rule.
 Consequently, The Greek Slave could be exhibited with moral impunity on the Boston Commons to large crowds eager to pay the admission price to view the tented beauty.
-Nevertheless, three decades later and only four years before Juglaris’s arrival in Boston, the city’s Museum of Fine Arts still felt obliged to add fig leaves to the plaster casts of the classical statuary gracing its galleries.

 In the late 1870s at least one budding American artist, Thomas Wilmer Dewing, did successfully exhibit two small academic nudes in the relative privacy of the Boston Art Club.
 According to the arts writer from the Boston Evening Transcript for January 22, 1878, they attracted “the admiration of artists for their marvelous subtlety and perfection of drawing and flesh painting.”
 Yet the first of these Dewing works, A Sorcerer’s Slave, offered a profile, rather than a full frontal view, of a naked prepubescent boy.
 As in the case of Hiram Powers’s Greek Slave, the captive status of Dewing’s young subject lent an added innocence.
 Meanwhile, Dewing’s second nude, A Musician, exuded its own aura of modesty.
-As described by art historian Susan A. Hobbs, it depicted a “gently slumbering” woman in a vaguely classical-style pose holding a violin and bow over her richly draped lap with only her torso exposed and one breast bared.
+As described by art historian Susan A. Hobbs, it depicted a living but “gently slumbering” woman in a vaguely classical-style pose holding a violin and bow over her richly draped lap with only her torso exposed and one breast bared.
 At little more than a foot tall and not even a foot wide, neither Dewing nude was large.
 All of these mitigating factors no doubt combined to avert any public outrage over their Art Club showing.

 Although he would not have known it at the time, Juglaris arrived in Boston at a cultural tipping point for the public display of nudes.
 Indeed, in October 1880, within weeks of Thomas Dewing’s permanent move to a more cosmopolitan and open-minded New York City, Juglaris found himself as a new Boston resident caught up in a swirl of controversy over his own comfortable depiction of nudity in much larger works of art.